SCRN-VRC/YOLOv4-Tiny-in-UnityCG-HLSL/README.md

         if (conf > 0.5) {
             // Class, 0 to 79
             float c = f16tof32(buff.b >> 16);
-            // x, y is the center position of the bbox relative to 416, the input size float x = f16tof32(buff.r >> 16);
+            // x, y is the center position of the bbox relative to 416, the initial image input size that goes into the network float x = f16tof32(buff.r >> 16);
             float y = f16tof32(buff.r);
-            // w, h are the width and height of the bbox relative to 416, the input size float w = f16tof32(buff.g >> 16);
+            // w, h are the width and height of the bbox relative to 416, the initial image input size that goes into the network float w = f16tof32(buff.g >> 16);
             float h = f16tof32(buff.g);
             // Scale to camera resolution using UVs